coveo/source.coveo.com/_posts/2016-12-07-applying-site-search-best-practices-using-sitecore.md

 #### Suggest queries and content as they type

-This is a good one, type-ahead and suggestions is an absolute must to reduce input errors and guide users to the right content.
+This is a good one; type-ahead and suggestions are an absolute must to reduce input errors and guide users to the right content.
 Before we get too deep into this, take note that Coveo offers three types of suggestions:

 * Queries: A popular search term which will launch a query when clicked.
 * Result: An existing document which will open the link when clicked.